News

 Read more

-At the end of November, the European Parliament’s Legal Affairs Committee will vote on an opinion on private copying levies, also known as private copying remuneration (PCR).
+On 17 December, the European Parliament’s Legal Affairs Committee will vote on an opinion on private copying levies, also known as private copying remuneration (PCR).
 Ahead of this vote, authorsocieties.eu is writing a series of posts called ‘PCR matters’ that explains why you should care about private copying levies.
-This week we tell you how private copying levies contribute to financing social and cultural activities in Europe.
+This week we explain you how copyright levies benefit consumers.

 More about our views on private copying remuneration: